All 31 questions

 AFCI (Arc-Fault) breakers are more sensitive — they trip on patterns that look like arcing, even if not dangerous.
 Required by code on most 2014+ circuits.
 Nuisance trips are real but usually trace to a specific motor (vacuum, drill) or appliance.

-Every electricians on ProFix Directory is license-verified or hand-vetted.
+Every electricians on ProFix Directory shows a transparent trust tier.
 Real reviews, one-tap calling, no lead-gen middlemen.